Dongo Kundu Bypass Highway: Construction

 The first phase of this three-phase project was completed and commissioned in June 2018.
 Phase II and III of the development are expected to follow.
 As of November 2020, phases II and III were ongoing, with completion anticipated in 2024.

+In August 2024, the completed road was opened to the public, while awaiting official commissioning.
+At a later date this and other national highways maybe converted to toll roads if and when the appropriate laws are promulgated.
+The other roads include: Nairobi-Mau Summit Road, Nairobi Southern Bypass, Thika Superhighway, and the Kenol-Sagana-Marua Road.